polterguy/magic.endpoint/README.md

 it will be served as a static file.
 CSS files, JavaScript files, and images will also be served as static files.

+Notice, interceptor files will be executed as normally, allowing you to apply interceptor files similarly to how you apply these with your _"/magic/"_ endpoints.
+In addition, any file called _"default.html"_ having a Hyperlambda counterpart will be used for default URL resolving if no explicit URL is found, allowing you to handle dynamica URLs with this file.

 ## Project website for magic.endpoint

 The source code for this repository can be found at [github.com/polterguy/magic.endpoint](https://github.com/polterguy/magic.endpoint), and you can provide feedback, provide bug reports, etc at the same place.